Florence Center: Design

 Undergraduate students live with Italian hosts

-The cost of the SU Florence Center program includes SU tuition and a program fee.
+The cost of the Syracuse Florence Center program includes Syracuse tuition and a program fee.
 Financial aid is available

 .
 For a complete breakdown of costs, we have prepared a budget sheet (Florence Planning Budget 2017-18.pdf